 Step 3 - Set up Microsoft 365 for New Collaborate

-Refer to Setting up a Microsoft 365 for New Collaborate.
+Refer to Setting up Microsoft 365 for New Collaborate.

 Step 4 - Setting up Collaborate Email Templates